GieskerB/AspectCppLibrary/docs/generated_docs/logging_ah.rst

 ``logging-advice[before]`` (Advice)
 -----------------------------------

-**Brief Description:** This advice handles the logging behavior before the function executes.
+**Brief Description:** This advice handles the logging before the function executes.

 .. _logging_ah_where: